kata198/myps2/README.md

 The two majors are "myps2" and "ps2".

-*ps2* - Shows processes by all users
+*ps2* - Shows processes by all users.
+All args provide search.
-*myps2* - Shows processes by current user (with no args), or single arg for another username.
-Use "." as an alias for current user (useful for quick searching, e.x. "myps . firefox")
+*yourps2* - Shows processes by another user.
+Second arg is username of other user, additional args provide search.
+*myps2* - Shows processes by current user.
+All args provide search

 ps2's output contains an additional second column of the username associated with the process.